mellobacon/mellobacon/README.md

 # <div align="center">The name's Mellobacon, a nerd trying to make cool stuff.</div>

 - 🌎 I am from the USA 🤠

-- 👩‍🎓 I am currently a university student, Senior (or fourth year in uni for you international peeps xd)
+- 🎓 I’m currently using C#, Tauri, and JavaScript/TypeScript, and Rust

-- 🎓 I’m currently learning C#, Tauri, and JavaScript/TypeScript
+- I like to make desktop apps and websites as well as designing UI
 - 🔥 I’m currently working on [Nucleus](https://github.com/mellobacon/Nucleus), a text editor
 - 🖥️ Extra: Check out other cool project I did!
     - [Termello](https://github.com/mellobacon/Termello), a terminal emulator.
     - [scp-terminal](https://github.com/mellobacon/scp-terminal), a desktop app for navigating https://scp-wiki.wikidot.com/ via a cool looking commandline.